Medically reviewed by Drugs.com. Last updated on Jan 6, 2022.

 Tests may include:

 - Endoscopy.
 A thin, flexible tube with a camera (endoscope) is passed down your throat.
-The endoscope can show peptic ulcers or inflammation in your stomach and esophagus.
-Your doctor also may take tissue samples to test for Barrett's esophagus or esophageal cancer.
+The endoscope can show bile, peptic ulcers or inflammation in your stomach and esophagus.
+Your doctor may also take tissue samples to test for Barrett's esophagus or esophageal cancer.

 - Esophageal impedance.
 This test measures whether gas or liquids reflux into the esophagus.
 It's helpful for people who regurgitate substances that aren't acidic (such as bile) and can't be detected by an acid probe.
 As in a standard probe test, esophageal impedance uses a probe that's placed into the esophagus with a catheter.

-Lifestyle adjustments and medications can be very effective for acid reflux, but bile reflux is harder to treat.
+Lifestyle adjustments and medications can be very effective for acid reflux into the esophagus, but bile reflux is harder to treat.
 There is little evidence assessing the effectiveness of bile reflux treatments, in part because of the difficulty of establishing bile reflux as the cause of symptoms.

 - Ursodeoxycholic acid.
-This medication helps promote bile flow.
-It may lessen the frequency and severity of your symptoms.
+This medication may lessen the frequency and severity of your symptoms.

 - Bile acid sequestrants.
 Doctors often prescribe bile acid sequestrants, which disrupt the circulation of bile, but studies show that these drugs are less effective than other treatments.
 Side effects, such as bloating, may be severe.